 Peace & Calming.

-In the words of my young son, Peace and Calming “peaces you out and calms you down.”
+In the words of my young son, Peace and Calming Essential Oil Blend “peaces you out and calms you down.”
 This blend of Tangerine, Orange, Ylang Ylang, Patchouli, and Blue Tansy promotes relaxation and a deep sense of peace and emotional well-being.

 It calms the nerves, relaxes the mind, and relaxes the body.
 Perfect for those hyper moments (or to help you relax while traveling).

-This is one of the most popular oils Young Living has to offer.
+This is one of my absolute favorite essential oil blends.
 It’s a blend of coconut oil, Black Spruce, Geranium, Blue Tansy, Camphor, and Frankincense.

 It is wonderful for balancing energies, inspiring courage, and confidence.
-Valor dispels anger, is emotionally balancing, helps you move through emotional blocks, builds you up when feeling defeated, move past feeling rejected, and overall helping uplift you emotionally.
+Valor Essential Oil Blend dispels anger, is emotionally balancing, helps you move through emotional blocks, builds you up when feeling defeated, move past feeling rejected, and overall helping uplift you emotionally.

 It helps balance electrical energies within the body, giving courage, confidence, and self-esteem.
 A definite must-have for veterans, parents, students, kids, and introverts!

 Rub it on your neck and back to sooth those sore muscles from a long day of cooking or night of wrapping gifts.
 This blend is the most important oil in my collection.

 Harmony Essential Oil Blend does just what the name suggests: it brings harmony and can help dissipate feelings of discord.